-Pia Arrobio, Creative Director of LPA the Label
+Pia Arrobio, Creative Director

 When it comes to feminine-meets-renegade fashion, Pia Arrobio is your girl.
 She just launched her new line, LPA the Label, featuring everything you’ve ever wanted to wear—from the softest cashmere to structured nude separates to slinky leopard.

 LPA’s launch party was much like the label’s designer herself: full-on renegade.
 It was in a Downtown Los Angeles warehouse covered in graffiti and by the end of the night—tequila and vodka.
 With friends like Virgil Abloh, Emily Ratajkowski, Diplo, and Erin Wasson, Pia Arrobio knows how to throw a damn party.

 Listen In: What's In Pia's Headphones

 All the turned up goodness you need in your life.
 From Rick Ross to Outkast, Pia’s got you covered.

 On November 12, 1986, in Pasadena, California, a little brown eyed brown haired girl came into our lives.
 She was a “surprise” baby, and she has continued to surprise us ever since!

 Pia had a big personality from the start, always beating to her own drum.
 Join Brownies?
 No way, she was the only one in her class not to partake.
 She’s also always been super outgoing, very mature, bright and verbal from an early age and incredibly decisive, which I think has served her well regarding her style.

 She went through an early teen grunge period (so unpleasant from my end) yet I knew it was temporary and part of her expansion into who she would become.
 In her room, we allowed her free expression to draw on her walls and hang posters and lamps and various decor – I knew I could always paint over it later.

 She was into clothing early on.
 When she entered high school and got her drivers license, all hell broke loose.
 She got a job to make money so she could drive into Hollywood and shop on her own.